furqanali945/React-Learning-Journey---/README.md

 - useState() - function provided by react - super powerful state variables in react
 - useEffect() - function provided by react - 2 arguments - 1st callback function - 2nd dependency array
 - If you want to do something after render you need to use useEffect.
+- Whenever a state variable changes such as useState react will re render the component so it can update the UI based on the updated value.
+You can't do this with normal variable as react will not know it has been changed and needs to re render.

 # Monolith & micro services architecture